-Most of my students do not aspire to professional music careers, but pursue their studies for the fulfillment and sense of accomplishment that results from focused, purposeful study of a musical instrument through the pre-college years.
+I welcome all who would like to become better clarinet players and experience the pride and enjoyment of developing their musical abilities.
+Most of my students do not aspire to professional music careers, but pursue their studies for the fulfillment and a sense of accomplishment that results from focused, purposeful study of a musical instrument through the pre-college years.

 A majority of my students are referred by the public school Band Directors in and around Fairfax County who recommend them to me for highly-qualified instruction.
 Most of my students are among the top clarinetists in their elementary, middle and high school bands.

 Though I am especially proud of the accomplishments of the dozens who now have established their own careers in performing and teaching positions across the country, the real satisfaction I find is in helping each student develop the confidence that comes with knowing what they can and have accomplished.
 Almost all of my alumni play the clarinet through their college years, whether or not they major in music.
 And it pleases me that, for most, music will play an important and on-going role in their adult lives.

 Thanks for visiting our website; and I hope we have a chance to meet."